-- For bat emergence surveys, multiple observers should 1 stationed at potential roosts if weather conditions (as described below in Acoustic Carve ) are suitable. - Surveyors should be quietly stationed 30 minutes prior to super t so they are ready to look and listen for emerging Florida bonneted bats from sunset to 11⁄2 ours after sunset. - When conducting emergence surveys it is by to oright observers so that the roost is silhouetted in the remaining daylight; facing way an help maximize the ability to notice movement of animals out of a roost structure. - Record number of bats that emerged, be to of emergence, and if bat calls were heard.
+- For bat emergence surveys, multiple observers should be stationed at potential roosts if weather conditions (as described below in Acoustic Surveys) are suitable. - Surveyors should be quietly stationed 30 minutes prior to sunset so they are ready to look and listen for emerging Florida bonneted bats from sunset to 11⁄2 hours after sunset. - When conducting emergence surveys it is best to orient observers so that the roost is silhouetted in the remaining daylight; facing west can help maximize the ability to notice movement of animals out of a roost structure. - Record number of bats that emerged, the time of emergence, and if bat calls were heard.